LedgerHQ/ragger/doc/tutorial_screen.rst

 to cope with simple physical interactions (like on the Nano devices: only two buttons).
 But what to do with more complex interfaces?

-In particular, interacting with the touch screen devices (Stax or Flex) can be bothersome.
+In particular, interacting with the touch screen devices can be bothersome.
 It is hard to track of button positions, pages layouts and such.

 Study case